mimoduo/mimogear/docs/README.md

 #Quickstart

 Mimogear was built to be simple.
-In those regards, this installation will be super simple as well, not to mention quick.
+In those regards, this installation will be simple as well, not to mention quick.

 ##Installation